spacecraft-repl/spacecraft-repl.github.io/index.md

 # 1 Introduction
 SpaceCraft is an open-source, real-time collaborative REPL (Read-Eval-Print-Loop) that allows users to write and execute code in the browser for Ruby, JavaScript, and Python.
 We built this project using Node.js and Docker, with clients and server communicating over WebSockets.

 SpaceCraft aims to provide a tool which developers can use to easily experiment with a programming language, while eliminating the burden of downloading and configuring the languages on their local machine.
-Furthermore, our real-time collaborative REPL encourages easy pair-programming between interviewers and candidates, or a small team of developers who wanted to share their experiences on a programming language.
+Furthermore, our real-time collaborative REPL encourages easy pair-programming between interviewers and candidates, or between a small team of developers who wanted to share their experiences on a programming language.

 The major challenges we faced were creating and managing server-side processes for executing code in the selected language runtime, allowing multiple clients to collaborate on the same REPL, and building a framework for security and resource usage with Docker containers.